Skip advert

 Leg room, head room & passenger space

 There's a good amount of space inside the Polestar 2.
-Even though you feel more cocooned in the Polestar’s cockpit compared to other family EVs, those up front get plenty of head, leg and elbow room.
+Even though you feel more cocooned in the Polestar’s cockpit compared to other family EVs, those up front get plenty of head, leg and elbow room

-Rear passenger space is a close match for the BMW i4, with good amount of legroom on offer, plus foot space under the front seats.
-You get a set of air vents and two USB-C charging ports in the back so your kids won’t have to squabble over who can charge their device on longer journeys.
+Rear passenger space is a close match for the BMW i4, with a good amount of legroom on offer, plus foot space under the front seats.
+You get a set of air vents and two USB-C charging ports in the back, so your kids won’t have to squabble over who can charge their device on longer journeys.
 The optional glass roof does eat into headroom a touch, but even the tallest of occupants shouldn’t find it too intrusive.
 As we mentioned above, the large transmission tunnel doesn’t leave much space for anyone forced to take the middle seat.

 Boot